JonToler/phpBibliotheque/README.md

 * A Patron can check out a Copy of a Title
   * Input: Patron "Joe Smith" checks out a Copy of "The Milkman of Dune"
   * Output: A Loan record is created

+* Retrieve all Titles by an Author
+  * Input: Author "Brian Herbert" and Title "The Milkman of Dune", find by Author ID
+  * Output: Returns "The Milkman of Dune"